Skip to content

 • Evidence Packaging

-BREACH 1: HCPC Standards of Proficiency §2.7 (evidence-based practice)
+BREACH 1: Standards of Proficiency §2.7 (evidence-based practice)

 Finding: 4 evaluative claims with no evidential basis